mikhail-molchanov/mikhail-molchanov/README.md

 # About
 Hello, my name is Mikhail Molchanov.
 I'm experienced software developer specializing in building modern Web applications using Typescript and React.
-At the moment I work as Senior Front-End Engineer (contractor) at [Embase](https://www.elsevier.com/solutions/embase-biomedical-research) partnering closely with an international team located in Amsterdam.
+For the time being I work as Senior Front-End Engineer (contractor) at [Embase](https://www.elsevier.com/solutions/embase-biomedical-research) partnering closely with an international team located in Amsterdam.

 Contact me: